garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Tendril
+Category: Attack Eye

-When cast: Remove all TENDRILs in all locations adjacent to one of your TENDRILs.
-Consume that TENDRIL.
+When cast: Remove all EYEs in all locations adjacent to one of your EYEs.
+Consume that EYE.

 ### Forest Jump
 ```